Project Seshat

 5. Where are the participants in Project Seshat from?

-The initial working group of some fifty people come from about ten countries and a larger array of subject fields.
+The current working group of some fifty people come from about nine countries and a larger array of subject fields.
 In both respects we expect the complement to grow over time.
+The Who We Are tab has more details.

 6. How can I learn more about Project Seshat?

 Please see the Publications page for some foundational writings.
 It will be updated regularly to the extent possible, although please note that not all of the project's discussions and findings are public.
-Readers who want to delve more deeply are invited to follow the list of references in our Negotiation Journal 2020 article in particular.
+Readers who want to delve more deeply are invited to follow the lists of references in many among our expanding list of articles, starting with our Negotiation Journal 2020 article.
 And Project Seshat would not be possible without related previous work by some of the same team, particularly the framing of our subject here as a "wicked problem".
-Those interested in this background--how "wicked problems" arise and operate in conflict management--may wish to read Chapters 24-27 of Venturing Beyond the Classroom and Chapters 17-21 of Educating Negotiators for a Connected World , two of the four volumes produced by our predecessor Rethinking Negotiation Teaching project.
+Those interested in that aspect of the background--i.e. how "wicked problems" arise and operate in conflict management--may wish to read Chapters 24-27 of Venturing Beyond the Classroom and Chapters 17-21 of Educating Negotiators for a Connected World , two of the four volumes produced by our predecessor Rethinking Negotiation Teaching project.
 (Both of the above links lead to PDF versions for which there is no charge.)
 You may also wish to study the three Coleman et al chapters (#s 83-85) of the Negotiator's Desk Reference.

 "You may think to yourself: 'I'm not a national security person.
 I'm a scientist, a business person, an academic and so on.
 I'm not interested in geopolitics.'
 Well, I can say with a high level of confidence that geopolitics is interested in you.
 And it’s important that you know how you can be at risk and how you can protect your interests."